 Summary schedule of degree requirements:

 Although a priority of the School of Pharmacy is to provide financial support to its graduate students, stipend, tuition and fees for graduate studies in the School of Pharmacy are the sole responsibility of the student.
-Payment of stipend, tuition and any fees by the School of Pharmacy or by grants, contracts or gifts to the School of Pharmacy Faculty is contingent upon satisfactory academic progress (as defined by the UCD Graduate School, Graduate Student Handbook) and completion of required core courses, seminars, research rotations and examinations.
+Payment of stipend, tuition and any fees by the School of Pharmacy or by grants, contracts or gifts to the School of Pharmacy Faculty is contingent upon satisfactory academic progress (as defined by the CU Anschutz Graduate School, Graduate Student Handbook) and completion of required core courses, seminars, research rotations and examinations.

 The School of Pharmacy also reserves the right to review and adjust its funding policies at any time.
 Stipends are awarded on a 12-month basis.
 All students are expected to work toward program requirements for 12 months of the year.
 4

 Continuation in the pharmaceutical sciences graduate program is dependent upon satisfactory academic progress as defined by: